myrtam/CANNR/examples/vaccine/README.md

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/folder1.png" alt="Folder Properties" width="60%" height="60%"/></kbd>

-Navigate to the vaccine folder and select the decisions subfolder:
+Navigate to the vaccine folder on your local computer and select the decisions subfolder:

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/upload1.png" alt="Folder Upload"/></kbd>

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/upload1a.png" alt="Folder Upload"/></kbd>

 We also need to specify what type of folder this is, either code or content.
-A code folder can contain one or more modules, plus other files and subdirectories containing data and supporting modules.
+A code folder can contain one or more files containing the code you want to expose as services or <i>modules</i>, plus other files and subdirectories containing data and supporting modules.
 You must specify a language for a code folder, either R or Python.
 Click Next to create the folder, then we will create a module: